Habblet/rs-capture/README.md

 ## Notes
 It's buggy.
 Perhaps it won't realise the book has been closed.
 If it hasn't almost instantly found the end of the book when you close it or it gets stuck at any other point for a few seconds, close the program and try again.

+The transcript file should be reviewed for formatting issues.
+It's possible that, at the end of a page, it places a `<br />` where there should be two newlines instead.
+Perhaps some coloured headers have to be changed to actual wiki headers to facilitate navigation, or remove the index, etc. The text itself should be verbatim though.